dlee100/IT331_Project/README.md

-# IT331_Project
+# IT331_Project 2
-This is for my project in my Web Development course: IT331
+This is for my second project in my Web Development course: IT331

+Project 1 is completed. score: 48/50

-This is Project 1.
+This is Project 2.

+Focus: JavaScript